-Special Music School/M. 859 is New York's only K-12 public school that provides intensive music education during the school day, including fully-funded instrument lessons, music classes and ensembles along with academics.
+Special Music School (M. 859) is a K-12 public school that provides students with an intensive music education program with fully-funded lessons, music classes and ensembles along with academics.

-Founded in 1996, Special Music School is a unique public/private partnership between Kaufman Music Center, which is responsible for the music program, and the New York City Department of Education, which provides the academic program.
+Founded in 1996, Special Music School is a unique public/private partnership between Kaufman Music Center, which is responsible for the music program, and New York City Public Schools, which provides the academic program.
 The music program is fully funded by Kaufman Music Center through private contributions.
 Each year, 335 students from across New York City receive this education without the financial barriers usually associated with the study of music.

-A small and individually focused learning environment, Special Music School High School‘s unique approach gives young musicians the opportunity to pursue serious, pre-professional, performance-focused music studies along with a rigorous academic curriculum – all during the school day.
+A small and individually focused learning environment, Special Music School High School‘s unique approach gives young musicians the opportunity to pursue serious, pre-professional, performance-focused music studies along with a rigorous academic curriculum.
 In addition to helping students build strong core skills as musicians, the school prepares them to comfortably improvise and compose, to understand and utilize music technologies, to collaborate with other musicians, and to celebrate and perform the music of living composers.
 An internationally recognized music faculty works one-on-one, in small groups, and in ensemble rehearsals with students, helping them grow, learn and excel.

 Special Music School is a diverse community drawing students from all five boroughs.
-The high school admits 50 students per grade, for a total enrollment of 200 students.
-The High School is located at the Martin Luther King, Jr. Educational Complex on Amsterdam Ave. at 65th St.
+Located at the Martin Luther King, Jr. Educational Complex on Amsterdam Ave. at 65th St., the high school admits 50 students per grade, for a total enrollment of 200 students.

 Colleges and Conservatory Admissions Officers, please direct your inquiries regarding Special Music School to Patricia Skelly at firstname.lastname@example.org.